Xanthoparmelia californica

 Xanthoparmelia californica is a lichen which belongs to the Xanthoparmelia genus.
-The lichen is uncommon and is listed as imperiled by the Nature Conservatory.
+The lichen is uncommon, and is listed as imperiled by the Nature Conservatory.

 Description

-Grows to around 3–6 cm in diameter with irregularly lobate lobes which are approximately 0.8-1.5 mm wide with smooth edges.
-The upper surface of the lichen is yellow-green to bluish green on the surface but becomes gains darker rings with age and light brown on the underside.
+This lichen grows to around 3–6 cm in diameter, with irregularly lobate lobes which are approximately 0.8-1.5 mm wide with smooth edges.
+The upper surface of the lichen is yellow-green to bluish green.
+It gains darker rings with age, and is light brown on the underside.

 Habitat and range

-Found in the North American southwest including the US states of California, Utah, and Arizona and the Mexican state of Sonora.
+It is found in the North American southwest, including the US states of California, Utah, and Arizona, and the Mexican state of Sonora.